Transurgeon/cvxpy/rust/README.md

 in the virtual environment you're using for development and ensure that you have rust installed.

-To typecheck the rust code, run `cargo check` (which is relatively fast).
+To type-check the rust code, run `cargo check` (which is relatively fast).

 To do correctness testing, run `maturin develop`.
 This compiles the code with a debug profile and installs it in the virtual environment.